Cinemagraphe

 But other quotations are much longer, spreading over several pages.
 Remarks are mostly from discussing films, actors, directors, and just about every other position within the industry.
 There are flashbacks, reminisces, and lots of friendly analysis of, for example, why a director thought a certain actor was good, but another not so good; or why a star thought they were succeeding (and more often confused a bit by how they're doing it); and much more.

-The topics are grouped informally amid the quotations, and in a way many subjects lead naturally to another subject, and like a baton in a marathon (and this is a very long book) these subjects are passed forward to the next.
+The topics are grouped informally amid the quotations, and in a way many subjects lead naturally to another subject, and like a baton in a marathon (and this is a very long book) these subjects are passed forward to the next person to discuss it.
 In some places author Jeanine Basinger is quoted (for example during a section on Frank Capra) which helps to connect together the different statements.

-In reading this book, it helps to have a familiarity with the Hollywood "greats," but for the most part there are plenty of names that will be unfamiliar to the average classic movie fan but nonetheless these words are a delightful insight into the creative process in Hollywood, also the business side, and of course the personalities, the stars that are the main remembered aspect of the classic years of studio production.
+In reading this book, it helps to have a familiarity with the Hollywood "greats," but many names will be unfamiliar to the average classic movie fan, but nonetheless their words are a delightful insight into the creative process in Hollywood.
+These remarks are also an informal look at the business side of the industry, an underpinning of the whole thing which can seem distant to the audience but is an absolute imperative to the people gathered around the cameras and earning a living.
+Of course, a lot of the talk is about the personalities, the stars that are the main remembered aspect of the classic years of studio production.

-The book starts with the silent era then gradually moves through each decade until we reach something like the contemporary time, with remarks by George Lucas, Steven Spielberg, Kathleeen Kennedy and many others.
+Hollywood The Oral History starts with the silent era then gradually moves through each decade.
+Eventually we reach something like a contemporary time frame, with remarks by George Lucas, Steven Spielberg, Kathleeen Kennedy, and many others.

 Amazon link to Hollywood The Oral History – your purchase may provide a commission to this website